The Best RPGs for Android – August 2019

 If you’ve been a lifelong fan of video games, you’ve probably heard of Knights of the Old Republic, or KOTOR for short.
 Considered one of the best western RPGs of all time by many fans of the genre, KOTOR was originally developed by BioWare, coming off the success of both Baldur’s Gate and Neverwinter Nights in the late 1990s and early 2000s.
 BioWare teamed up with LucasArts to create an RPG based on Star Wars, and they absolutely knocked it out of the park upon release in 2003.
 BioWare went onto be purchased by publisher EA, as well as to create Mass Effect and Dragon Age, the former of which was influenced heavily by KOTOR’s space-setting and alignment system.
 To many, KOTOR represents peak-BioWare, a game so perfect, many have asked for years for a proper third entry in the series.

 Despite its general appearance as an action RPG, KOTOR is a turn-based 3D role-playing game, where you move your character around massive 3D areas, pausing gameplay to select your next action.
 I tested the game by using a Bluetooth controller synced to my Shield Tablet, and overall, I’d say this is the way to play.
 The game is definitely playable on touchscreen devices, with movement achieved by tapping and holding sections of the screen to move your character around the environment.
 For example, holding the top part of the display moves your character straight, while holding the right part of the screen moves him or her to the right.
-Because of this, I wouldn’t recommend playing on a device smaller than 6 inches in size—thing the Galaxy S8+ or Nexus 6.
+Because of this, I wouldn’t recommend playing on a device smaller than 6 inches in size—not difficult in today’s phone market.
 This is a detailed port, a game originally designed for either computer monitors or televisions, and it’d be incredibly difficult to see that detail on screens lower than 6 inches in diameter.
 I also recommend playing the game in full 1080p—the game looked fantastic on my Shield Tablet.

 As mentioned, if you have a Bluetooth controller that supports Android, that is the way to play.
 Moving your character around is done with the controller; when you enter combat, the game pauses itself as you select your weapon loadout and your actions.
 Combat is turn-based; the enemy will strike, followed by a strike back at you.
 Your character will attempt to dodge attacks, occasionally causing the enemy to miss.
 You can also have companions in your party, who also engage in combat, with you gaining the choice to either manually manage their actions or let the AI take over.
 It’s up to you what you want to do; personally, I prefer having total control over my party in turn-based RPGs, but you may be able to adjust to unpredictable actions pursued by your teammates’ AI.

 Knights isn’t a remake of the classic game, but a port, so it isn’t surprising that the game doesn’t look incredible when held up to console standards in 2017.
 Though the game is sharper and upscaled compared to its original 2003 release, along with a widescreen move, you should absolutely expect some jagged polys and less-than-attractive character models.
-Still, for a game that’s nearly fifteen years old now, it doesn’t look terrible compared to games from that same time period—looking at you, Jak II.
+Still, for a game that’s nearly fifteen years old now, it doesn’t look terrible compared to games from that same time period.
 I’d love to see KOTOR get a full remake eventually, both on consoles and mobile platforms, but for the time being, this is what we have.
-EA owns both BioWare and the star Wars license for games, so theoretically it is possible, but for now, EA’s offered nothing byt free to play mobile games on iOS and Android.
+EA owns both BioWare and the Star Wars license for games, so theoretically it is possible, but for now, EA’s offered nothing but free to play mobile games on iOS and Android.

 If you haven’t played KOTOR previously through its years of rereleases and don’t know what it’s about, here’s what you need to know.
 Knights takes place 4,000 years before the films and tasks you with traveling the galaxy, battling Sith and defending the Republic from the evil Darth Malak.
 Eventually, you train to be a Jedi, and the choices you make throughout the game—everything from your dialogue choices to major plot actions—will change whether you join the Jedi, and their quest for peace and light, or the Sith, and their quest for evil and darkness.
 It’s not the most complicated plot in the world—KOTOR II, the Obsidian-developed sequel, delved further into dark plot lines—but there’s plenty of complex decisions you’re forced to make throughout your adventures.